OREL-group/Project-Management-SP-24/Final Papers/DANIEL-YAO.md

 ![image](https://github.com/OREL-group/Project-Management-SP-24/assets/87796548/faec774e-c282-4fc1-8f8b-da319f0d5e98)
 #### User Features:
 * #### Landing Page
-    The landing page acts as the gateway to the platform, offering a glimpse into the features, benefits, and offerings available.
-The landing page will need captivating visuals to create a           positive first impression and encourage users to further use the platform.
-It should also showcase featured and popular products as well as products with the highest discount.
-This will           emphasize the price comparison feature of the website.
+    The landing page will be the initial contact between the user and the platform, offering a glimpse into the features, benefits, and offerings available.
+It will need captivating visuals to        create a positive first impression and encourage users to further use the platform.
+The purpose of DealFinder should be clearly written and made compelling for the users.
+It should also           showcase featured, popular, and high discount products as the main spotlight of the landing page.
+The design should be simple and minimalistic to contrast with the featured products,              bringing attention to those products.
+These products will be the ones with the best discounts and deals to hook the users with the saving potentials that DealFinder can bring.

 #### Phase 2